youssefelmarasy1/Kessler-Controller/README.md

 ### Run the fuzzy controller code (my_controller.py) alongside the test controller (test_controller.py).

 ## File Structure
-my_controller.py: The main implementation of the fuzzy logic controller. test_controller.py: The baseline test controller that fires continuously without movement. graphics_both.py:
+my_controller.py: Contains the implementation of the Fuzzy Logic Controller using EasyGA for genetic algorithm optimization.

+test_controller.py: Provides the code for the test controller, serving as a benchmark for comparison against the developed fuzzy logic controller.

+gasys.py: The EasyGA library for genetic algorithm optimization.

+graphics_both.py: Graphics module for visualizing the gameplay, copied from the Kessler game GitHub repository.

+scenario_test.py: Scenario module for setting up test scenarios, copied from the Kessler game GitHub repository.

 README.md: Project documentation providing an overview, instructions, and information about the file structure.

 ## Usage